jac459/metadriver/README.md

 https://www.paypal.me/jac459

-# IMPORTANT NOTICE, A V2 of this driver is being worked on in JAC459/meta.
+# IMPORTANT NOTICE, A V2 of this driver (improved :-D ) is available at JAC459/meta.